-Shire of Northam Planning Policy Manual (Section I)
+Shire of Northam Planning Policy Manual (Section I) Policy G 1.XCouncil Members Leave of Absence

-Policy

-G 1.XCouncil Members Leave of Absence

-- 5.2 The details and reasons provided in the application are considered valid. - 5.
-The member is expected to be absent from all Shire related commitments during the applicable period, including Ordinary Council Meetings, except for those to which the member has already notified their attendance.
+- 4.2 The details and reasons provided in the application are considered valid. - 5.
+The Council Member is expected to be absent from all Shire related commitments during the applicable period, including Ordinary Council Meetings, except for those to which the Council Member has already notified their attendance in advance. - Where the Council Member does not have leave approved in advance for a Council or Committee meeting, the member is to be recorded as an apology for that meeting.